Lexington United Volleyball: Recruiting

 Recruiting RegulationsWhen do I become a prospective student-athlete?
 When you start ninth-grade classes.
 Before the ninth grade, you become a prospective student-athlete if a college gives you (or your relatives or friends) any financial aid or other benefits that the college does not provide to all prospective students.
 When is a college considered to be recruiting me?
 If any coach or representative of the college’s athletics interests approaches you (or any member of your family) about enrolling and participating in athletics at that college.
 Who can recruit me?
 Only university coaches and staff.
 Alumni and friends of the university are NOT permitted to contact prospective student-athletes in any way.

 Unofficial VisitsCan I pay my own way to visit a college campus?
 Starting when?
 You may visit an institution’s campus at your own expense an unlimited number of times before your senior year of high school and continuing in your senior year.
-What can the school give me when I go on an unofficial visit?
+Until Sept.
+1 of your Junior year, you cannot have face to face contact with coaches on unofficial visits What can the school give me when I go on an unofficial visit?
 A maximum of three complimentary admissions to a campus athletic event in which that school’s team is competing, issued through a pass list only.
 Such complimentary admissions are for the exclusive use of the prospect and those persons accompanying him on the visit.
 They can be issued only on an individual game basis.
 Official Visits How many official visits am I allowed to take?
 Beginning when?
-Each prospective student-athlete is limited to five official visits which may be taken following the opening day of classes of your senior year of high school.
+Each prospective student-athlete is limited to five official visits which may be taken following the opening day of classes of your junior year of high school.
 You may take only one visit to any one institution.
 What must the school have from me before I take an official visit?
 The recruiting institution must already have a high school or a college transcript and ACT or SAT test scores on file.

 Phone Calls (Texting)Who can call me on the phone?
 When?
 How often?
 Coaches are permitted to call you after July 1 after the completion of your junior year.
 After that date, a coach can call you or your parents or legal guardian unlimited times.